skwasjer/IbanNet/test/IbanNet.Benchmark/BenchmarkResults.md

 |--------------- |---------:|----------:|----------:|-------:|------:|------:|----------:|
 | IbanNet Strict | 2.753 us | 0.0299 us | 0.0280 us | 0.4463 |     - |     - |   2.74 KB |

-- Refactor the structure validation so that we no longer use regex.
-This has no gains for 'Loose' mode, but 'Strict' mode now is a winner.
+- Refactored use of regex out of the structure validation.
+This has no gains for 'Loose' mode (since it does not validate structure!), but 'Strict' mode now is a winner.

 ### Normalization without regex